Philliec459/View-Thin-Section-Images-from-a-Porosity-Permeability-Cross-Plot-using-Python-Altair/README.md

 ![Geolog_Image](Excel.png)

 and then we prooduce the following output.
 To observe the representative Thin Section, we hover over each sample to observe the image of the thin section.
-If we select data points from the cross plot we see the RCA data for the select samples.
+If we select data points from the cross plot, then we see the RCA data for the select samples.

 ![Geolog_Image](sqrt_k_phi.gif)